angular/components/guides/theming-your-components.md

 }
 ```

-#### Angular Material Theme Palette keys
+#### Palette keys

-Every Angular Material palette color (eg primary, accent, warn) contains 7 defined hues which can be drawn
-out of the palette object with `mat-color`.

-These seven keys are:
+Angular Material's color palettes include specially-keyed
+hues that can be used in your custom components.

 ```
 default: the base color